5 Reasons Why Handwritten Notes Are Powerful

 A handwritten follow-up letter sets you apart from competitors who may only send a generic email and can make a huge impact on clients and donors.
 While it may take more effort to write a handwritten letter than to send a quick email, the personal and intimate touch of a handwritten message can have a greater impact.
 It shows that you are willing to go the extra mile to make a connection, which can help build a stronger relationship in the long run.

-3. Handwritten Notes are Authentic
+3. Why Are Handwritten Notes More Authentic?

 We have a multitude of digital options to convey our feelings and emotions, ranging from text messages, emails, to social media messages.
 While these options are convenient and instantaneous, they often lack the personal touch and sincerity that comes with a handwritten note.
 Handwritten pieces are a timeless way of expressing gratitude and appreciation that will never go out of style.